 Seattle Academy of Arts and Sciences Middle School

-Throughout the building, sustainable strategies reflect the academy’s commitment to creating a socially and ecologically responsible learning community.
-Building analysis modeling optimized daylight, solar exposure, and natural ventilation.
-A multistory classroom bar with a north-south orientation maximizes solar heat gain in the winter, while sunshades limit solar heat gain in the summer.
-Throughout, indicator lights in every classroom empower students to help manage classroom operation modes.
+The school’s design is reflective of the academy’s commitment to a socially and ecologically responsible community, and its sustainable features actively engage the student body.
+Building analysis modeling employed by the design team optimized daylight, solar exposure, and natural ventilation, while the multistory classroom bar, organized north to south, maximizes solar heat gain in the winter and relies on sunshades to limit heat gain in the summer.
+Mechanically assisted natural ventilation and passive cooling are incorporated in the learning spaces, which are also equipped with indicator lights that empower students to manage classroom operation modes.

 The middle school is a model for how Seattle can densify sustainably.
 It uses 64% less energy than comparable schools, and all five of its facades work together to support its sustainability goals.
 In addition, the design promotes regional vegetation, street trees, and ample natural light that reaches the parking garage and below-ground music spaces by taking advantage of the site’s steep grade.